Wondering how to handle the heavy workload of employees effectively, but don't know where to start? We've got some tips for you.

 Why is workload management important?
 The topic has been a controversy since the 1980's.
 One of the horror stories that sparked the debate was when a 45-year old Japanese design engineer reportedly died of brain hemorrhage from working 2,600 hours a year.
 In 2011, a 25-year-old Chinese woman died of acute meningitis after being employed for just 6 months in an auditing firm.
 Another Japanese worker died in 2017 after logging in 159 hours of overtime in a month for a media company.
 These are only some of the cases of the toxic job culture "work to death" and its proven negative impact.

-The effects of heavy workload do not end with the employees' physical deterioration.
+The effects of a heavy workload do not end with the employees' physical deterioration.
 Team members are also prone to suffer social and mental collapse as well.
 Employees who have too much workload suffer from poor work-life balance, higher stress levels, and results to substandard employee performance.

 These low-quality outputs from the overwhelming workload and longer hours from more tasks are in turn affecting business production, and loss of clients along the way.
-The American Institute of Stress (AIS) reports workplace stress causes around 1 million workers to miss work daily, with US businesses losing up to $300 billion yearly as a result.
-Here are a few challenges organizations are facing:
+The UK government reports that 17.1 million workdays are missed every years due to stress, depression or anxiety - or almost 20 days off per year per person who reported suffering with these conditions.

 COVID 19 impacts high workload as an APA 2021 studies show that a significant number of employees find heavy workload (50%) and long working hours (54%) both key stressors in their places of work.
 With the pandemic situation adding to the severity of stressed employees, workload management can be a factor to lessen the stress from projects and tasks by handling work effectively.
 The result?
 Improved employee performance.